indygreg/PyOxidizer/tugger/docs/tugger_starlark_type_code_signer.rst

     password when exporting the code signing certificate, the password is likely the empty string.

+    The password can be collected interactively via the :py:func:`prompt_password` function.

 .. py:function:: code_signer_from_windows_store_sha1_thumbprint(thumbprint: str, store: str = "my") -> CodeSigner

     Construct a :py:class:`CodeSigner` that uses a certificate in the Windows